Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is A Collateral Mortgage?

-A collateral mortgage is a type of mortgage product that is “re-advanceable,” which means the lender can loan you more funds as the value of your home increases without the need to refinance your home loan.
-In this case, your lender would register your property with a collateral charge, often for a higher amount compared to the loan amount required.
+A collateral mortgage is a type of mortgage product that is “re-advanceable.”
+That means the lender can loan you more funds as the value of your home increases without the need to refinance your home loan.
+In this case, your lender would register your property with a collateral charge, typically up to 125% of the property’s value.

-Once your property is registered with a collateral charge, you’re then allowed to borrow money from your home any time you want without having to take out a mortgage refinance.
-This arrangement is similar to a Home Equity Line of Credit (HELOC) which allows you to borrow against your home’s equity any time you want, as long as you stay within your limit.
+Once your property is registered with a collateral charge, you’re then allowed to borrow money from your home any time you want without having to refinance.
+This arrangement is similar to a Home Equity Line of Credit (HELOC), which allows you to borrow against your home’s equity any time you want, as long as you stay within your limit.

-A collateral mortgage lets borrowers provide more money to be put towards the principal or to reissue principal that’s already been repaid.
+A collateral mortgage lets borrowers to put more money towards the principal or to reissue principal that’s already been repaid.

 How To Calculate Your Collateral Mortgage?

-Depending on your lender, they may be able to register your mortgage for up to 125% of your home’s value.
+Depending on your lender, they may be able to register your mortgage for up to 125% of your home’s value, as mentioned.
 Let’s look at how to calculate your collateral mortgage amount and the equity you have available.

 Step 1 – What Is The Registered Home Value?

-To calculate the registered home value of the collateral charge mortgage, you’ll have to take the home value and multiple it by the max loan-to-home value.
+To calculate the registered home value of the collateral charge mortgage, you’ll have to take the home value and multiply it by the max loan-to-home value.
+For instance, let’s say your home is worth $500,000 and your lender registers your mortgage for 125% of its value:

 $500,000 (Home Value) x 125% (Max Loan-To-Value Ratio) = $625,000 (Max Registered Home Value)